SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - [x] The established exact presentation comparison passes.
 - [x] Normal, AVX-512-disabled, AVX-disabled, and scalar FeatureTestRunner configurations pass where supported.
 - [x] Constrained allocation preserves the enforced single-group plane invariant without copying or per-block allocation.
-- [x] Motion-field allocation tracking is balanced across success and failure.
+- [x] Motion-field allocation tracking is balanced across success and failure on net10.0 and net11.0.
-- [x] Release builds for net10.0 and net11.0 pass with zero errors.
+- [x] Release source builds pass for net10.0 and net11.0 with zero warnings and zero errors.
-- [x] Focused Release tests pass with zero failures or skips.
+- [x] The complete AV1 namespace passes 8,732 of 8,732 tests on net10.0 and net11.0 with zero failures or skips.
-- [x] Scoped semantic, StyleCop, whitespace, and git diff checks pass.
+- [x] Roslynk reports zero compiler errors; scoped analyzer inspection reports no diagnostics introduced by the current changes; `git diff --check` passes.
 - [x] The completed checkpoint was committed as `54bb6cbe59bd113058854a3ee31448cf61f462ca` with author and committer `James Jackson-South <james_south@hotmail.com>`.

 Verified single-reference checkpoint evidence on 2026-08-31:

 - The current-main `aomdec` was rebuilt directly from `D:\GitHub\AOMediaCodec\aom` and identified itself as `3.15.0-13-g441c439b99`.
 - Decoding the 72-byte progressive payload with `--all-layers`, one thread, and row multithreading disabled produced 2,178 YUV444 color samples.
 All samples in both layers match the first three planes of the stored YUV444-alpha reference exactly.
-- `DecodeProgressiveSingleReferenceMatchesCurrentLibaomReferences` executes the production decoder through FeatureTestRunner and compares the complete presented `Rgba32` image with `CompareToReferenceOutput(ImageComparer.Exact, provider)`.
+- `DecodeProgressiveSingleMatchesReference` executes the production decoder through FeatureTestRunner and compares the complete presented `Rgba32` image with `CompareToReferenceOutput(ImageComparer.Exact, provider)`.
 The redundant manual alpha loop was removed.
-- `DecodeProgressiveSingleReferenceWithConstrainedAllocator` executes the same production reconstruction with a 1,024-byte allocator group capacity and verifies that every allocation is returned exactly once.
+- `DecodeProgressiveSingleWithConstrainedAllocator` executes the same production reconstruction with a 1,024-byte allocator group capacity and verifies that every allocation is returned exactly once.
-- `MotionFieldsFollowReferenceAliasesAndPresentationOwnership`, `MotionFieldAllocationFailureUnwindsTileReaderOwnership`, `DecodeProgressiveSingleReferenceTracksMotionFieldResultOwnership`, and the reference-store replacement, reset, and transfer tests cover initialization, aliases, presentation ownership, decoder-result ownership, failure unwinding, repeated disposal, and exactly-once final returns.
+- `MotionFieldsFollowAliasesAndPresentationOwnership`, `MotionFieldAllocationFailureUnwindsTileReaderOwnership`, `DecodeProgressiveSingleTracksMotionFieldOwnership`, and the reference-store replacement, reset, and transfer tests cover initialization, aliases, presentation ownership, decoder-result ownership, failure unwinding, repeated disposal, and exactly-once final returns in the current worktree.
-- The focused Release set passed 17 of 17 tests on net10.0 and 17 of 17 tests on net11.0, with zero failures and zero skips.
-This includes both GLOBALMV syntax cases, spatial extension, plane invariants, production reconstruction, FeatureTestRunner dispatch, and ownership.
+- The current worktree passes the four-case palette set, seven-case ownership set, and 29-case syntax, plane, and production reconstruction set on both target frameworks.
+The complete AV1 namespace passes 8,732 of 8,732 tests on net10.0 and net11.0 with zero failures or skips.
 - Release source builds passed for net10.0 and net11.0 with zero warnings and zero errors.
 - Roslynk reported zero compiler errors.
 The scoped changed-file analyzer inspection reported no StyleCop diagnostics attributable to this checkpoint; its only remaining match is the pre-existing xUnit cancellation warning in an unrelated `HeifDecoderTests` method.
 - `git diff --check` passed, and neither `.gitattributes` file changed.